UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Create empty design

 Now we will see how to create the design using the Python scripting package.
-We first note that the optional file [origami_rectangle.py](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/origami_rectangle.py) can be used to create DNA origami rectangles, but for the purpose of this tutorial, we will see how to do it just using the scadnano Python package in [scadnano.py](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/scadnano.py).
+We first note that the optional package [origami_rectangle](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/origami_rectangle.py) can be used to create DNA origami rectangles, but for the purpose of this tutorial, we will see how to do it just using the scadnano Python package in [scadnano.py](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/scadnano.py).

 Create an empty text file named `24_helix_rectangle_twist_corrected.py`, and paste the following text into it: